fire-ae/fire-ae.github.io/README.md

 - **Authorship and Contribution:**

 <div align="justify"> Authorship should accurately reflect individuals' contributions to the work.
-We promote fairness and transparency in attributing authorship and acknowledge all contributors appropriately.
+FIRE promotes fairness and transparency in attributing authorship and acknowledge all contributors appropriately.
 </div>
 <br>